merpati-katti/sugarcube-multireplace/README.md

 # Multireplace For Sugarcube

-Here is a simple widget macro that replicates the function of multireplace from Choicescript.
-You can read more about multireplace [here](https://choicescriptdev.fandom.com/wiki/Multireplace) or try out the demo for this widget here.
+This is a simple widget macro that replicates the function of multireplace from Choicescript.
+You can read more about multireplace [here](https://choicescriptdev.fandom.com/wiki/Multireplace) or try out the demo for this widget [here](https://merpati-katti.itch.io/sugarcube-multireplace-demo).

 # General Usage
 ```<<mr $variablebeingtested "outcome 1" "outcome 2">>```